WeApply/about/README_en.md

 > At the same time, we also want to be a source of power for individual applicants.

 ## To-Do List

+**English README**

+- An English version of the README file will be fully translated after we've accomplished first-wave preperations of the project.